Early Signs of Dementia or Just Aging?

 Dementia and normal aging are not the same thing.
 Dementia is a term that describes a group of symptoms affecting memory, thinking, and behavior.
 It is not a normal part of aging but a result of damage to the brain cells caused by various diseases or conditions.
 On the other hand, normal aging is a natural process that affects everyone as they grow older.
 It may cause memory, thinking, and behavior changes, but they are usually mild and do not affect daily functioning.

 The first step to distinguish between dementia and normal aging is to seek medical attention and diagnosis.
 Some causes of dementia are treatable and reversible, such as infections, vitamin deficiencies, thyroid problems, etc. Early intervention can improve the quality of life and delay the progression of dementia.
 Therefore, it is essential to consult a doctor if any early signs of dementia are observed or if there is a sudden or unexplained change in memory, thinking, or behavior.
+The doctor may use various tests and assessments to diagnose dementia and rule out other possible causes of cognitive decline.
+These tests may include:

 • Cognitive screening.
 This brief test evaluates basic cognitive abilities, such as memory, attention, language, etc. It can help identify the presence and extent of cognitive impairment and indicate the need for further evaluation.
 A standard cognitive screening test is the Mini-Mental State Examination (MMSE), which consists of 30 questions that measure orientation, recall, calculation, etc.